Instapro Design System

 Released a podcast about design system

-There was a new innitiative the the company to release some podcasts.
-We found it a very good oppotunity to make more awareness across the organization.
-I attend to one of the episodes to explain the design system.
-You can find it in Instapro Show on spotify.
+The company launched a new podcast initiative, which was a good opportunity to raise awareness across the organization.
+I joined one of the episodes to explain the design system — you can find it on Instapro Show on Spotify.

 Impact & Results